WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### Who did you help this week?

-* the NSPN data management comittee
+* the NSPN data management committee

 #### Who helped you this week?